SumoLogic/terraform-provider-sumologic/website/docs/r/monitors.html.markdown

 - `notifications` - (Optional) The notifications the monitor will send when the respective trigger condition is met.
 - `group_notifications` - (Optional) Whether or not to group notifications for individual items that meet the trigger condition.
 Defaults to true.

-Additional data provided in state
+Additional data provided in state:

-- `id` - (Computed) The Id for this monitor.
+- `id` - (Computed) The ID for this monitor.
 - `status` - (Computed) The current status for this monitor.
 Values are:
   - `Critical`
   - `Warning`